top of page

 Daniel Headshots-0027.jpg

-Daniel Allen Cox is the author of the memoir-in-essays I Felt the End Before It Came and the novels Shuck, Krakow Melt, Basement of Wolves, and Mouthquake.
-His books have been nominated for the Lambda Literary, Ferro-Grumley, and ReLit awards and have appeared on best-of lists from the American Library Association and the Seattle Public Library.
+Daniel Allen Cox is the author of the memoir-in-essays I Felt the End Before It Came, a finalist for the Grand Prix du livre de Montreal.
+His novels Shuck, Krakow Melt, Basement of Wolves, and Mouthquake have been nominated for the Lambda Literary, Ferro-Grumley, ReLit, and American Library Association awards.
 Mouthquake was one of twenty-seven works selected for inclusion in QuébeQueer, a fifty-year overview of queer cultural production in Quebec.

 He has chaired and participated in numerous juries, including for the Lambda Literary Awards, the Manitoba Book Awards, and the Writers' Trust, the largest literary prize organization in Canada.
 Daniel was essay judge for the 2023 Artist of Promise Creative Writing Competition, and is the 2023 Constance Rooke Creative Nonfiction Prize judge.
-He is a recipient of grants from the Canada Council and the Conseil des arts et des lettres du Quebec, and has served as a writing mentor for the Association of Writers & Writing Programs.
-Daniel is past president of the Quebec Writers’ Federation.
+He is a recipient of grants from the Canada Council and the Conseil des arts et des lettres du Quebec.

-Daniel has appeared at Blue Metropolis Montreal International Literary Festival, GritLit, Thin Air, Ottawa International Writers Festival, the Atlanta Queer Literary Festival, Westfest, Toronto Public Library, and The Strand Bookstore.
-He is a writing instructor and workshop leader, and has spoken at academic institutions across North America, including Columbia College Chicago, Northeastern Illinois University, McGill University, and California College of the Arts.
+Daniel has appeared at Blue Metropolis Montreal International Literary Festival, Victoria Festival of Authors, GritLit, Thin Air, Ottawa International Writers Festival, the Atlanta Queer Literary Festival, Westfest, Toronto Public Library, and The Strand Bookstore.
+He has spoken at academic institutions across North America, including Columbia College Chicago, Northeastern Illinois University, McGill University, Concordia University, Wilfrid Laurier University, and California College of the Arts.
+Daniel has worked as a writing instructor for Catapult and the Winnipeg International Writers Festival.
+He has served as a writing mentor for the Association of Writers & Writing Programs, and for Quebec Writers’ Federation, of which he is past president.

 He is represented by Akin Akinwumi at Willenfield Literary Agency.